curl/curl-for-win/README.md

 - ¹: platform-dependent
 - ²: expected in upcoming release 8.19.0
+- ³: replaced by NativeCA in upcoming release 8.19.0
 - noh3: HTTP/2
 - mini: without brotli and zstd, with OS TLS backend (Schannel) if available
 - micro: without libssh2